chanchanngann/data-streaming-on-eks/README.md

 # Intro
 This exercise focuses on building a robust data streaming pipeline deployed on Kubernetes using AWS EKS.
 The pipeline integrates multiple components to enable real-time data ingestion, processing, and analytics, specifically tailored for stock market data streaming:

-- **[[#Part 3 - Nifi|Nifi]]**: Extracts stock data from the Yahoo Finance API at 1-second intervals and streams it to a Kafka topic for real-time processing.
+- **[Nifi](user-content-part-3---nifi)**: Extracts stock data from the Yahoo Finance API at 1-second intervals and streams it to a Kafka topic for real-time processing.
-- **[[#Part 4 - Kafka|Kafka (Strimzi)]]**: A distributed and decoupled event streaming platform designed for high-throughput, fault-tolerant data ingestion and real-time analytics.
+- **[Kafka(Strimzi)](user-content-part-4---kafka)**: A distributed and decoupled event streaming platform designed for high-throughput, fault-tolerant data ingestion and real-time analytics.
-- **[[#C. Deploy Kafka Connect|Kafka Connect(Strimzi)]]**: Facilitates seamless integration between Kafka and external systems, enabling efficient data ingestion and export through pre-built or custom connectors.
+- **[Kafka Connect(Strimzi)](user-content-c-deploy-kafka-connect)**: Facilitates seamless integration between Kafka and external systems, enabling efficient data ingestion and export through pre-built or custom connectors.
-- **[[#E. Deploy Kafka Connector|Snowflake Sink Connector for Kafka]]**: Streams data from Kafka topics into Snowflake in real time for analytics and long-term storage.
+- **[Snowflake Sink Connector for Kafka](user-content-e-deploy-kafka-connector)**: Streams data from Kafka topics into Snowflake in real time for analytics and long-term storage.
-- **[[#F. Deploy Redpanda Console|Kafka UI (Redpanda Console)]]**: Offers an intuitive interface for monitoring and managing Kafka clusters, topics, consumer groups, and messages in real time.
+- **[Kafka UI (Redpanda Console)](user-content-f-deploy-redpanda-console)**: Offers an intuitive interface for monitoring and managing Kafka clusters, topics, consumer groups, and messages in real time.
-- **[[#Part 5 - Write to Snowflake|Snowflake]]**: A cloud-native data platform that provides scalable, secure, and high-performance capabilities for data warehousing, analytics, and sharing.
+- **[Snowflake](user-content-part-5---write-to-snowflake)**: A cloud-native data platform that provides scalable, secure, and high-performance capabilities for data warehousing, analytics, and sharing.
 # Architecture

 Data flow: